 This does not mean that you can’t sue your employer if they violated safety laws or hurt you intentionally.

 You also won’t have waived your right to bring a lawsuit against responsible third parties.
 For instance, if you were injured while using a defective piece of heavy machinery on a Tampa construction site, you may be able to file a product liability claim against the manufacturer.

-Winters & Yonker, P.A. will carefully investigate your workplace accident and determine all potential courses for financial recovery.
+Winters & Yonker Personal Injury Lawyers will carefully investigate your workplace accident and determine all potential courses for financial recovery.

 How Long Do I Have to Bring a Workers Compensation Claim in Florida?